-To enrol into a VET course (upto Advanced Diploma level) with BLC, international students, applying either off-shore or on-shore, must satisfy one of the following requirements:
+To enrol into a VET course with BLC, international students, applying either off-shore or on-shore, must satisfy one of the following requirements:

 - 1. A minimum IELTS (General) test score of 5.5 or equivalent for direct entry into a VET course; - 2.
-IELTS score of 5.0 or equivalent with and ELICOS course (up to 20 weeks) to be taken before the main VET course. - 3.
-IELTS score of 4.5 or equivalent with an ELICOS course (up to 30 weeks) to be taken before the main VET course.
+IELTS score of 5.0 or equivalent with and ELICOS course (up to 10 weeks) to be taken before the main VFT course. - 3.
+IELTS score of 4.5 or equivalent with an ELICOS course (up to 20 weeks) to be taken before the main VET course.